 This particular set comes with 8″, 9.5″, and 11″ frying pans, 2 and 3-quart saucepans with lids, a 3-quart skillet with lid, and a 5-quart casserole with lid.
 There are other options as well.

-GreenPan Valencia Pro Hard Anodized Induction Safe Healthy Ceramic Nonstick, Cookware Pots and Pans Set, 11 Piece, Gray
+GreenPan Valencia Pro Hard Anodized Healthy Ceramic Nonstick 11 Piece Cookware Pots and Pans Set, PFAS-Free, Induction, Dishwasher Safe, Oven Safe, Gray

 Environmentally friendly and conveniently nonstick.